collocations.org

 Collocations for whim - noun

-The bird''s nest is vulnerable to the slightest whim of the weather.
+The nest is vulnerable to the sudden whims of the weather.

 Funding is subject to political whim.

-For years she had suffered her husband''s whims.
+For years she had been subject to her husband's whims.

 PHRASES